If you are facing financial problems, you need to reach out and get debt advice. Do NOT pay for debt advice, as you can access this for free.

-I’ve made it no secret that we’ve been in debt.
-Money troubles were really this site was started as we shared what we were doing to cut back on our spending and turn our lives around.
+I’ve made no secret of the fact that we’ve been in debt.
+Money troubles were really what this site was started as we shared what we were doing to cut back on our spending and turn our lives around.

 I buried my head in the sand, I stopped opening letters and refused to answer my phone.
 I even got twitchy when the door knocked, just in case someone was turning up to take our possessions.

-While reading about what happened to us, how we coped and a few of the things we did to change our fiances might spur you on to do the same thing, proper debt advice is something that I don’t give out.
+While reading about what happened to us, how we coped, and a few of the things we did to change our finances might spur you on to do the same thing, proper debt advice is something that I don’t give out.

 And there are plenty of good reasons why I don’t.